codeotter0201/claude-daily-check-in/PRD.md

     - Set `claude_code_oauth_token: ${{ secrets.CLAUDE_CODE_OAUTH_TOKEN }}`.
     - Use the `direct_prompt` input to provide clear instructions to Claude.

-4.  **Design Prompt Instruction**:
+4.  **Design Separation of Concerns**:
+    - **Claude Code Action**: Handles only file operations (read/write CSV files)
+    - **GitHub Actions**: Handles all git operations (add, commit, push)

-    The `direct_prompt` will contain the following instructions:
+    The `direct_prompt` will contain the following instructions for Claude:
     ```
     1. Get the current UTC time.
     2. Based on the current date, determine the log filename in the format 'YYYYMM-log.csv'.
-For example, if today is October 2023, the filename is '202310-log.csv'.
     3. Check if this file exists.
 If it does not, create it and write the header 'timestamp,event_type'.
-    4. Append a new line to the file.
-The line should contain the current UTC timestamp in ISO 8601 format, followed by a comma, and the string 'CHECK-IN'.
+    4. Append a new line to the file with current UTC timestamp in ISO 8601 format and 'CHECK-IN'.
-    5. Commit the changes to the repository with the commit message 'chore: Automated check-in at [current UTC time]'.
-    6. Push the commit to the main branch.
+    IMPORTANT: Only perform file operations.
+Do NOT run git commands.
+    ```

+    GitHub Actions will then handle:
+    ```
+    1. git add *.csv
+    2. git commit -m "chore: Automated check-in at [timestamp]"
+    3. git push origin main
     ```

 ### 6. Out of Scope